Jon Krakauer’s account of the 1996 Everest disaster, Into Thin Air reveals the lure and deadly gamble of the world’s highest mountain.

 Into Thin Air is a long-form poem to Everest and human endeavour.
 It doesn’t shy away from beauty and ugliness, and that’s a potent, haunting combination.

-Jon Krakauer, Into Thin Air: A Personal Account of the Everest Disaster.
-Pan Books (2011)
+Into Thin Air: A Personal Account of the Everest Disaster, by Jon Krakauer

 Picture credit: Manuel Meurisse